 Where to meet the tour

-The tour departs from Bus Stop 1, Bulleid Way, SW1W 9SH, near Victoria Station.
+The tour departs every Wednesday, Friday and Sunday from Bus Stop 1, Bulleid Way, SW1W 9SH, near Victoria Station.

 Always check your booking confirmation or ticket for pick-up point and timings.

 Check in at 8am.
 The coach departs at 8.30am.
 Don’t forget your e-ticket!

 What time does the coach get back to London?